Cogdal Vineyards Collection

 Michigan and Riesling are made for each other.
 The Dry Riesling will give you a new perspective on Riesling.

-Riesling-Lake Michigan Shore (Semi-Dry) - Aromas of pear and apple with clean crisp flavors, hints of peach and melon on a smooth honey finish.
+Riesling-Lake Michigan Shore (Semi-Dry) - Aromas of pear and apple on the nose followed by sweet tropical fruit flavors are present in this refreshing wine.
 Awarded a Gold Medal at the 2015 Michigan Wine Competition.

-Vin Blanc (Dry) - Crisp and refreshing with hints of green apple on the nose.
-This wine bursts with lemon and lime on the palate.
+Vin Blanc (Dry) - Crisp and refreshing, this wine starts with green apple flavors and finishes with a pleasant burst of citrus notes on the palate.
 Awarded a Silver Medal at 2019 International Taster's Guild Wine Judging.
-CURRENTLY SOLD OUT UNTIL 2020 RELEASE PARTY.

 SPECIALTY - MAPLE